Labor & Industries: Frequently Asked Questions (FAQs)

 Call Our Washington State Workers’ Compensation Lawyers for Help

 At The Walthew Law Firm, our Washington workers’ compensation attorneys have the skills and legal experience to assist you with all types of L&I claims.
-With more than eight decades handling work injury claims, we are more than ready to protect your rights.
+With more than nine decades handling work injury claims, we are more than ready to protect your rights.
 To set up a no-cost, no-commitment review of your case, please contact us today.
 From our legal offices in Seattle and Everett, we represent injured workers throughout the entire region, including in Bellevue, Redmond, Tacoma, Olympia, Kent, Puyallup, Federal Way, Issaquah, and Lakewood.